 Do not consider other freelancers as your competitors.
-There is too much work for every one of us and once you treat them as your ally than your competitors, a lot more can be done.
+There is too much work for every one of us.
+So once you treat them as your ally than your competitors, a lot more can be done.

-Some of the examples of being an ally with fellow freelancer can be
+Some of the examples of being an ally with a fellow freelancer can be

 - Complete end to end solution.
 For example as a developer, partner with a designer to provide a complete design and development services.

 - Or partner with a seasoned freelancer where you can work for him as a ghost freelancer.